amihaiemil/amihaiemil.github.io/_posts/2016-05-07-what-is-hateoas.markdown

 I hope you now have a better understanding of the HATEOAS principle.
 Your search endpoint is now much more usable in any context.
 Wheter it will be consumed by a Javascript client or by a Java/C#/Python/Whatever library, the communication will be smooth, and the client's code fluent and less bug-prompt.

 You can also think of it (slightly) as an HTML page that's been stripped of its CSS.
 Look at the search response above.
 Doesn't it look like an HTML page that lost its styling?
-Now, think of how easy it will be for any JS client to work with it: simply make a call to the endpoint, get the JSON object and display the text and links.
+Now, think how easy it will be for any JS client to work with it: simply make a call to the endpoint, get the JSON object and display the text and links.